strellic/z3.is/README.md

         }
     ],
 ```
+5. Edit `index.js`, and change the `const PORT = ....` line to your desired port (default 3200).
-5. Run the app again with `node index.js`, and you should now be able to navigate to `/admin/` and login.
+6. Run the app again with `node index.js`, and you should now be able to navigate to `/admin/` and login.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.